square-one/square-one-cms/README.md

 Square One is being designed to fit specific needs, which primarily focus around making a more streamlined version of Joomla that doesn't include a lot of what are called 'core' extensions.
 It does not attempt to do suit everyone's needs or wishes though, as it has a specific purpose to fill.
 The main goals are:

  * Simplify Joomla by removing core extensions, particularly ones that are old.
+ * Make it possible to reinstall most of the removed extensions as separate packages.
  * Tweak the CMS slightly to provide some additional basic features that improve simplicity.
  * Keep a focus on simplicity and being a solid base for development.
- * Stay in sync with the Joomla Platform and Joomla CMS as much as possible.
+ * Stay in sync with the Joomla Platform and Joomla CMS.

 Just because Square One has removed a feature or functionality doesn't mean that it isn't useful.
 The mindset is to create a baseline for Joomla! which has the fewest number of default extensions while still being capable of being a CMS.